The64thGamer/cheeseepedia/content/3lfw14eogrw24aun/old.md

-***Reno, NV (651 E Moana Lane)*** was a *Pizza Time Theatre* that opened in December of 1982 with a Balcony Stage, which closed in 1983 before being reopened as a PTT-owned Zapp's Bar &amp; Grill restaurant in 1983 and lasting to 1986-1987.
+***Reno, NV (651 E Moana Lane)*** was a *Pizza Time Theatre* that opened in December of 1982 with a Balcony Stage, which closed in 1983 before being reopened as a PTT-owned [Zapp's Bar & Grill] restaurant in 1983 and lasting to 1986-1987.

 ## History